Veronica Murdock: Career

-Beginning in 1980, Murdock was appointed by the Bureau of Indian Affairs (BIA), as a Tribal Operations Specialist, and worked at the Colorado River Agency for seven years.
+Beginning in 1980, Homer was appointed by the Bureau of Indian Affairs (BIA), as a Tribal Operations Specialist, and worked at the Colorado River Agency for seven years.
 She was transferred in 1987 to Carson City, Nevada, where she worked as a Tribal Operations Officer for BIA's Western Nevada Agency.
 After two years, she was promoted as a special assistant to the Assistant Secretary for Indian Affairs in the United States Secretary of the Interior and was stationed in Washington, D.C.
-In 1994, Murdock became the Superintendent of the Salt River Agency in Scottsdale, Arizona.
+In 1994, Homer became the Superintendent of the Salt River Agency in Scottsdale, Arizona.
 As Superintendent of the BIA agency office, she served the Fort McDowell Yavapai Nation, the Pascua Yaqui Tribe and the Salt River Pima–Maricopa Indian Community.

-Murdock retired from federal service in 2004 and became one of the founders of Women Empowering Women for Indian Nations (WEWIN).
-Along with Susan Masten (Yurok), Murdock serves as co-president.
+Homer retired from federal service in 2004 and became one of the founders of Women Empowering Women for Indian Nations (WEWIN).
+Along with Susan Masten (Yurok), Homer served as co-president.
 Founding board members included Nora Antone (Mojave-Hopi-Tewa), Melanie Benjamin (Ojibwe), Cecilia Fire Thunder (Oglala Sioux), Rachel Joseph (Shoshone-Paiute-Mono), Wilma Mankiller (Cherokee), Patricia Parker (Choctaw), Geri Small (Northern Cheyenne), and H. Sally Smith (Curyung Tribe).
 The organization was founded to encourage indigenous women to serve as leaders and role models in their communities.
-She currently also serves as chair of the First Things First Colorado River Indian Tribes Regional Partnership Council.
+She also served as chair of the First Things First Colorado River Indian Tribes Regional Partnership Council.

+Homer died on March 5, 2024, at the age of 80.